Ravenbrook/mps/procedure/entry.universal.rst

 _`.scope`: These entry criteria are to be used for all reviews (see `proc.review.entry.criteria`_).

-.. _`proc.review.entry.criteria`: review.rst#51-review-entry

-_`.author`: The author of the document agrees to the review.
+_`.author`: The author_ of the document agrees to the review.

-_`.source-available`: The source documents are available in writing.
+_`.source-available`: The `source documents`_ are available in writing.
+[What is the purpose of "in writing" here and how to express it now?
+RB 2023-01-24]

-_`.source-approved`: The source documents will have exited review.
+_`.source-approved`: The `source documents`_ will have `exited review`_.
 Failing this, they should be mini-reviewed and the fact noted.
 Failing this, they should be marked as "UNREVIEWED".

 _`.rules-available`: The relevant rules are available in writing.

 _`.rules-approved`: The rule documents have exited review.
-Failing this, see .source-approved.
+Failing this, see `.source-approved`_.

 _`.brief-check`: The leader has performed a cursory examination and has found no more than one major defect (see guide.review.class.major [Needs importing and reference.
 RB 2023-01-23]) per page.
+[This should go further up the list.
+RB 2023-01-24]

 _`.plan`: There is a procedure for the review, including checking rates for this type of document.

 _`.training`: The leader has been formally trained and certified in Inspection.
+[This is unrealistic in the public MPS.
+What can we say?
+RB 2023-01-24]

 _`.auto-check`: All automatic checks have been performed on the product document, and it has passed.
+[What counts as "all"?
+This means all the ones that are implemented in the MPS, e.g.
+``make test``, CI checks, checks in ``tool/*``, etc.  RB 2023-01-24]

+.. _`proc.review.entry.criteria`: review.rst#51-review-entry
+.. _author: review.rst#3-review-roles
+.. _source documents: review.rst#6-documents
+.. _exited review: review.rst#4-phases

 A. References